odea-project/qAlgorithms/docs/description_qpeaks.md

 ## Processing Stages

 ### Stage 0: Prerequisites
-Any data that should be used with qPeaks should fulfill the following criteria:
+Any data that is used with qPeaks must fulfill the following criteria for the algorithm to function correctly:
 * The data must be present as a set of two-dimensional points
 * Expected peaks must be roughly gaussian-shaped, asymmetry can be modeled
 * The x-axis must consist of equidistant points for the width of a peak
 * All values of y must be greater than zero
 * If a relevant baseline exists, it has to be substracted before applying qPeaks

+The axis used for later transforms is calculated for all integer values between the maximum scales (-scale to +scale).
+For the used peak model, this results in a design matrix `X` with four columns.
+The first represents the intercept and is one (`x^0`) for all values.
+The second is the x-axis.
+The quadratic coefficent is only defined for `x < 0` for b2 and `x > 0` for b3 (`x = 0`)

 ### Stage 1: Data Transform
 Initially, the y-axis is log-transformed using the natural logarithm.
 This is so